 - Cicadas do not bite or sting, but they can cause damage to young trees.
 If you have a young tree, loosely wrap it with cheesecloth or netting to prevent the female from laying her eggs.

 Love them or hate them, there’s no denying periodical cicadas are fascinating insects.
 Learn all about the biology, history, and impact of Brood X by watching our free presentation by Dr. Gene Kritsky from Mount St. Joseph University.
 Dr. Kritsky is one of the world’s leading experts on periodical cicadas as well as an engaging teacher.
 Although the program has already taken place, you can watch a recording of the presentation below:

 You can also help with Dr. Kritsky’s periodical cicada research and track the Brood X emergence with the free Cicada Safari app.

 Many of CHPL’s branch locations are hosting cicada programs for all ages.
 Visit the Covedale or Pleasant Ridge branches in May to participate in a cicada scavenger hunt.
 Attend the Covedale Branch’s Cicada Celebration & Discover Summer Kick-Off Event.
 Check the Library’s program calendar for more fun.

 If you cannot make it to a branch, don’t worry!
 These activities are doable anywhere:

 - Learn more about cicadas through this virtual storytime and a craft with Gwen Roth, the Education Specialist from Hamilton County Soil and Water Conservation District.
-Register before the May 17 event so you can pick up your free Take & Make project before the event begins.

 - Observing cicadas at a park or in your yard makes for an easy and free science activity.
 Brood X consists of three different species and it’s easy to identify the species just by looking.
 Examine cicada burrows with some plaster of Paris, a garden trowel, and a few days of dry weather.